Simobenzi/Simobenzi/README.md

-- 👋 Hi, I’m Simone benzi
+- 👋 Hi, I’m Simone Benzi
 - 👀 I’m interested in Options, Machine Learning, Programming and statistics
 - 🌱 I’m currently a student of Financial Mathematics at LMU (Munich) and Quantitative Finance at UniBo
 - 📫 How to reach me simone.benzi2@studio.unibo.it